 Hayley Parsons BA (Hons)

 After studying her BA (Hons) in Cambridge, Hayley moved back to Bristol in 2012 and began studying a Diploma in Canine Obedience.
 She then joined Bridge Pathology in September 2013.
 Hayley has a keen interest in animal care and has 2 dogs, 2 cats, a leopard gecko and a Syrian hamster.
-In her spare time, Hayley enjoys spending time training her dogs and filmmaking.
+In her spare time, Hayley enjoys filmmaking, Amigurumi and spending time training her dogs,

 Kasia Everett BA (Hons)

 Kasia joined Bridge Pathology in March 2016, shortly after studying at the Univeristy of London Institute in Paris.
 She works for us remotely from London as a typist.
 Kasia has a keen interest in languages and enjoys travelling.